 The disadvantaged party may then come to believe they suffered an injury from the disclosure of that information in violation of a confidentiality agreement, Riden noted.
 The rationale behind Wiener suggests that the third party could then be sued.

 “[The decision] hints at opening up another front for litigation,” Riden said.

 Boston attorney Justin P. O’Brien agreed, noting that in his practice he has had instances in which he has tried unsuccessfully to argue that the expenditure of attorneys’ fees is potentially actionable.

 Practitioners will want to be aware of the Wiener decision, as it provides a “toehold to that issue,” he said.

 To insulate and provide cover for witnesses from claims like the plaintiff’s, attorneys should consider sending those witnesses a subpoena, Riden suggested.

 The article is by Massachusetts Lawyers Weekly’s reporter, Kris Olson.

+Steve is a seasoned litigator with substantial experience successfully litigating complex commercial matters in state and federal court.
 Steve has substantial experience representing owners involved in intra-corporate disputes, including shareholder litigation and close-corporation control matters.